kunal768/Weather-Data-Visualisation-in-R/README.md

 # Weather-Data-Visualisation-in-R

-<p>This is my project for MAT2001 : Statistics For Engineers</p>
-<p>It is a simple Flask Based Webapp that provides various dates to choose with and after the users selection</p>
+<p>It is a Flask Based Webapp that provides various dates/days to choose from and after the users selection</p>
-<p>runs an Rscript that plots (ggplots) that days data and returns it in the app</p>
+<p>runs an Rscript that plots (ggplots) that days weather data and returns the created plot in the app</p>
 <p>It thus has a blend of both python and R .....Cheers to code!!! </p>